 Brunch is a portmanteau of breakfast and lunch that was concocted and spread by British writer Guy Beringer in 1895 through his persuasive essay titled “Brunch: A Plea,” which enticed heaps of readers to adopt the ingenious mealtime that our predecessors before him never knew they needed.

 Throughout the years, the now well-known term gradually travelled down from Great Britain to the United States, first landing on the high-brow elites in the 1930s and then cascading down to the country’s common men a decade after.
-The propagation was inadvertent due to the “leisurely” nature of the nascent mealtime; it was seen as the new “it” social phenomenon after the second world war.
+The propagation was inadvertent due to the “leisurely” nature of the then-nascent mealtime; it was seen as the new “it” social phenomenon after the second world war.
 Fast forward to our current social-media-rampant times, it can be seen that the conventions of brunch have certainly evolved.
 Initially, early adopters would only chow down on British or American food during the mealtime but now, people eat all types of food during the much celebrated occasion.
 From Mediterranean to Vietnamese, you name it.
-But in an effort to set a specific theme for this article, I shall only cover establishments that offer food that I deem as brunch worthy and are (mostly) under twenty dollars.
+But in an effort to set a specific theme for this article, I shall only cover establishments that offer food that are more attuned to our trend-chasing, Gen-Z palates and cost (mostly) under twenty dollars.
 Yes fellow broke uni-mates, I’m here for you!

 Let’s kick things off with a favorite of mine, The Glasshouse.
 Though it’s mostly well-known for its Instagrammable interior, which is made up of huge windows, plants and mostly white oak furniture, the cafe also packs a punch when it comes to white coffee and brunch food.
 On my last visit, my friends and I shared a spread of Hummus and Bread Bowl ($13), Breakfast Burger ($15) and Bo Ssam Pulled Pork Burger ($16), and boy were we satiated.
 I topped it all off with a $6 cup of cold brew (I prefer my coffee black) and there I had it, I was in brunch heaven.
 10/10, would definitely come back again.